0x5424/pkmn-rse/docs/README.md

 ## Setup

-As of July 2022 mGBA has yet to release an official `0.10.x` build with Lua scripting available.
+As of October 2022 mGBA has yet to release an official `0.10.x` build with Lua scripting available.
 As such, to use any of these scripts one must [compile the project manually](https://github.com/mgba-emu/mgba#compiling).

 ## Scripts